ryannining/restyweb/README.md

 When you change the `nginx.conf`, please restart the server to take effect.
 Also if you use lua code cache **`on`**, its necessary to restart the server too if you change your website code.

-## nginx.conf
-Please edit the nginx.conf file to check

-## Using zerobrane IDE
-I use zerobrane IDE to make things easier. and to make things easier, please make this file and put into the zerobrane package folder

-**`zerobrane/moonscript.lua`**

-Zerobrane package location usually are in `/opt/zbstudio/package`.
-It will help to syntax highlight moonscript and enable compile moonscript by pressing **F6**

-Dont forget to set the `Project->Intepretter` to `Moonscript`

 ## Start project
-Usually by editing nginx.conf and place route to your lua file.
+~~Usually by editing nginx.conf and place route to your lua file~~.
 Example :

 ```
+	set $home "/var/www/myapp"
     location / {
-      default_type text/html;
-      content_by_lua_file 'app.lua';
+		# no need to change this content
+		# ...
     }
 ```